owncloud/docs/docs/build-the-docs.md

 ...
 ```

 There are some important steps when starting such a task.
 The following steps have to be done for the doc repo you are testing.
 Note that only the `site.yml` file of the respective repo is used for building the respective component.
-Other site.yml files are not used in the build process, though they may exist for testing them.
+Other site.yml files are not used in the build process, though they may exist for testing purposes.

-* Make a branch in the respective doc repos where you will do the changes necessary and check the out.
+* Make a branch in the respective doc repos where you will do the changes necessary and check the output.
-**Do not** create Pull Requests before you are sure a build returns the correct results.
+**Do not** create pull requests before you are sure a build returns the correct results.

-* If there are more repos affected by the changes intended, you need to select that repo for building, that includes all repos (components) that will be changed.
+* If there are more repos affected by the changes intended, you need to select the one repo for building, that includes all repos (components) that will be changed.
 That repo is the source for the next step.

 * Run `bin/prepare_site_yml` in the repo you are developing on or the one that includes all required repos to get a `site-dev.yml`.
-This file **will not** get published and will always stay locally.
-It is a mirror of the current `site.yml` but the URLs former pointing to github to the respective repos will get changed to fetch the content locally.
+This file **will not** get published and will always stay local.
+It is a mirror of the current `site.yml` but the URLs formerly pointing to GitHub and the respective repos will get changed to fetch the content locally.

 * Before you start changing, run `yarn install` to have the dependencies updated.

 * Depending on what you are developing on, either run: `yarn antora-dev-local` or `yarn antora-dev-bundle` from the repo you have created `site-dev.yml`.

-* Finally run `yarn serve` to see the built result.
+* Finally, run `yarn serve` to see the result of the build.

-* If the changes are fine, create PR from the respective branches and continue normally
+* If the changes are fine, create a PR from the respective branches and continue as usual.

-* If the changes need to be dropped, run `yarn install` from the master branch again from repos with changes to revert any dependencies that may have changed.
+* If the changes need to be dropped, run `yarn install` from the master branch in the repos with changes again to revert any dependencies that may have changed.

 Note that you may need changes and testing in more than one component like `docs` or `docs-ocis` to get a correct final result.